kirchberger/rustExamples/README.md

 # rustExamples

-This is day 4 of my daily programming.
+This is day 4 of my daily programming, following tour of rust.